vphilot/philot-v1/_posts/2019-10-5-pokemon-explorer-vue-pokeapi.md

 ### How to handle API Requests in Vue
 {: .intro .title .is-3 .has-text-weight-normal .has-line-spacing-tall}

 Using Vue means taking advantage of _Fetch_ to make HTTP calls way more simple than dealing with the old XMLHttpRequest request model.
 Our starter project already contains a transpiling utility to ES5 with Babel, so compatibility is not a huge concern here.
-Fetch will return a simple Promise that will make populating data from APIs a breeze based on whether the call is successful of note.
+Fetch will return a simple Promise that will make populating data from APIs a breeze based on whether the call is successful or not.
 Here's the basic syntax on how to use it:

 ```js
 fetch(`https://someapi.com?params`)